Canaan Inc ADR (CAN) vs. Its Peers: A Comparison - News Heater

 CAN) stock’s latest price update

-Canaan Inc ADR (NASDAQ: CAN)’s stock price has gone decline by -0.58 in comparison to its previous close of 1.71, however, the company has experienced a 5.59% increase in its stock price over the last five trading days.
+Canaan Inc ADR (NASDAQ: CAN)’s stock price has soared by 7.45 in relation to previous closing price of 1.61.
+Nevertheless, the company has seen a gain of 3.59% in its stock price over the last five trading days.
 PRNewsWire reported 2023-11-20 that SINGAPORE, Nov.
 20, 2023 /PRNewswire/ — Canaan Inc. (NASDAQ: CAN) (“Canaan” or the “Company”), a leading high-performance computing solutions provider, today announced that it plans to report its financial results for the third quarter ended September 30, 2023, before the U.S. market opens on November 28, 2023.
 The Company’s management team will hold a conference call at 8:00 A.M.

 CAN’s Market Performance

-Canaan Inc ADR (CAN) has seen a 5.59% rise in stock performance for the week, with a 0.59% gain in the past month and a -16.26% plunge in the past quarter.
-The volatility ratio for the week is 5.83%, and the volatility levels for the past 30 days are at 8.17% for CAN.
-The simple moving average for the last 20 days is -5.71% for CAN’s stock, with a simple moving average of -28.49% for the last 200 days.
+Canaan Inc ADR (CAN) has experienced a 3.59% rise in stock performance for the past week, with a -12.63% drop in the past month, and a -15.20% drop in the past quarter.
+The volatility ratio for the week is 4.90%, and the volatility levels for the past 30 days are at 7.74% for CAN.
+The simple moving average for the past 20 days is -2.18% for CAN’s stock, with a -26.40% simple moving average for the past 200 days.

 Analysts’ Opinion of CAN